Student Code of Conduct

 The Student Handbook and the Residential Life Handbook delineate certain standards of conduct expected of all students.
 Fordham University administers the Code of Conduct through the Office of the Dean of Students.
 Sanctions are imposed to promote a safe and secure learning environment.
 They also send a clear message that inappropriate behavior is contrary to the educational mission of the University.
 These sanctions may range from a disciplinary reprimand to expulsion from the University.
 Any member of the University community may file charges with the dean of students against a student for violation of the Code of Conduct.

-When a violation is observed by or reported to a member of the Office of Public Safety, an official report of the incident is prepared and forwarded to the Office of the Dean of Students for further action.
+When a violation is observed by or reported to a member of the Department of Public Safety, an official report of the incident is prepared and forwarded to the Office of the Dean of Students for further action.
 If you elect to initiate formal charges against another student, the charges should be put in writing and filed with the dean of students.
 Such a charge will be handled in accordance with the University judicial procedures as outlined in the Student Handbook.

 The University pledges its efforts to ensure an environment in which the dignity and worth of all members of the community are respected.
 It is the policy of the University that sexual intimidation of students and employees is unacceptable behavior and will not be tolerated.
 The University will not tolerate unwelcome sexual advances, requests for sexual favors, and any other verbal or physical conduct of a sexual nature constituting sexual harassment.